heikkilv/VISDOM-data-management-system/documentation/adapters/general/data_model.md

 ![Diagram for raw GitLab data and their links](raw-gitlab-data.png)

 The links shown in the diagram are either directly available from the raw data or added in by the fetcher.
-However, some of the links are only given in the raw for one direction.
+However, some of the links are only given in the raw data for one direction.
 This is indicated in the diagram using arrows.
+Those links without arrows are given as two-way links in the raw data.

 Support for all A+ data that can be fetched from A+ system using the [A+ fetcher](../../fetchers/aplus/README.md) is in progress.